 4 CONCLUSION

-Hematobiochemical parameters such as total leukocyte count (TLC) and neutrophil to lymphocyte ratio (NLR), elevated significantly during the summer season compared to winter.
-However, the values of TEC, Hb and PCV% were significantly higher in winter than in summer in Sangamneri goat suggesting an impact of season which might be due to different mechanisms underlining the physiological and metabolic adaptations,
+Haematobiochemical parameters such as total leukocyte count (TLC) and neutrophil to lymphocyte ratio (NLR), elevated significantly during the summer season compared to winter.
+However, the values of TEC, Hb and PCV% were significantly higher in winter than in summer in Sangamneri goat suggesting an impact of season which might be due to different mechanisms underlining the physiological and metabolic adaptations.

 DISCLAIMER

-Auther here by declare that No generative AI technologies such as Large Language Models (chatgpt ,Copilot etc.) and text to image generators have been used while writing or editing of the manuscripts.
+Author here by declared that No generative AI technologies such as Large Language Models (chatgpt ,Copilot etc.) and text to image generators have been used while writing or editing of the manuscripts.

 ETHICAL APPROVAL